ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 - TBD

 ## Career Conversations
-**Purpose:** To better understand (and support) your direct report's motivations and career aspirations.

- > Get to know each of your direct reports better, learn what their aspirations are, and plan how to help them achieve those dreams.
+**Purpose:** To further get to know your direct reports, learn their aspirations, and plan how to help them reach those dreams.

 **Brief Description:**
 Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
-The three conversations involve their life story (past), dreams (present), and developing a career action plan (now and beyond).
+The three conversations involve their life story (past), dreams (present), and developing a career action plan (future).

 Once we understand what motivates our people and what their goals are, we can help them achieve them.